shivams/shivams.github.io/_pages/about.md

 ### Interests

 I am interested in Machines: both mechanical and computational.
-I am also interested in how they communicate.
+I am interested in how they communicate with each other and to humans.

-And I think natural languages are a test-bed for a whole lot of discovery that lies ahead.
-And not just the human mind, but also the mysteries of the universe.

-Finally, I believe that theory and practice should go together.
+Previously, I have been interested in the dynamics of bicycles.
+[See this project](/projects/2012-tire-inflation-bicycle/) which motivated me to pursue a research degree in rigid body dynamics.